Embracing The Sharing Economy

 Goods Sharing

-Passing down, exchanging, or selling used or pre-owned goods
+Passing down, exchanging, or selling used or pre_owned goods

 Money Sharing